Korean War: Names

 In South Korea, the war is usually referred to as the "625 War", the "625 Upheaval", or simply "625", reflecting the date of its commencement on 25 June.

-In North Korea, the war is officially referred to as the Fatherland Liberation War (Choguk haebang chŏnjaeng) or the Chosŏn [Korean] War.
+In North Korea, the war is officially referred to as the "Fatherland Liberation War" or commonly the "Chosŏn [Korean] War".

+In the United States, the war was initially described by President Harry S. Truman as a "police action" as the US never formally declared war and its military actions in Korea were conducted under the auspices of the UN flag.
+It has sometimes been referred to in the English-speaking world as "The Forgotten War" or "The Unknown War" because of the lack of public attention it received relative to World War II and the Vietnam War.

-In mainland China, the segment of the war after the intervention of the People's Volunteer Army is commonly and officially known as the "Great Movement to Resist America and Assist Korea" (抗美援朝战争 (Kàngměi Yuáncháo Zhànzhēng, 抗美援朝战争)), while the segment preceding that is officially called the "Korean Civil War" (朝鮮內戰 (Cháoxiǎn Nèizhàn, 朝鲜内战)).
+In China, the segment of the war after the intervention of the People's Volunteer Army is commonly and officially known as the "War to Resist America and Assist Korea" (抗美援朝战争 (Kàngměi Yuáncháo Zhànzhēng, 抗美援朝战争)), while the segment preceding that is officially called the "Korean Civil War" (朝鮮內戰 (Cháoxiǎn Nèizhàn, 朝鲜内战)).
 The term "Chosŏn War" (朝鮮戰爭 (Cháoxiǎn Zhànzhēng, 朝鲜战争)) is sometimes used unofficially.
 The term "Hán (Korean) War" (韓戰 (Hán Zhàn)) is most used in Taiwan (Republic of China), Hong Kong and Macau.

-In the US, the war was initially described by President Harry S. Truman as a "police action" as the US never formally declared war and the operation was conducted under the auspices of the UN.
-It has sometimes been referred to in the English-speaking world as "The Forgotten War" or "The Unknown War" because of the lack of public attention it received relative to World War II and the Vietnam War.

 Background

-Imperial Japanese rule (1910–1945)
+Japanese colonization (1910–1945)

-The Empire of Japan diminished the influence of China over Korea in the First Sino-Japanese War (1894–95).
-A decade later, after defeating Imperial Russia in the Russo-Japanese War, Japan made the Korean Empire its protectorate with the Eulsa Treaty in 1905, then annexed it with the Japan–Korea Treaty of 1910.
+Korea was a colony ruled by the Empire of Japan from 1910 to 1945.
+The Empire of Japan diminished China's influence over Korea in the First Sino-Japanese War (1894–95).
+A decade later, after defeating Imperial Russia in the Russo-Japanese War, Japan made the Korean Empire its protectorate with the Eulsa Treaty in 1905, and then annexed it with the Japan–Korea Treaty of 1910.

 Many Korean nationalists fled the country.
-The Provisional Government of the Republic of Korea was founded in 1919 in Nationalist China.
+The Provisional Government of the Republic of Korea was founded in 1919 in the Beiyang government.
 It failed to achieve international recognition, failed to unite the nationalist groups, and had a fractious relationship with its US-based founding president, Syngman Rhee.

-In China, the nationalist National Revolutionary Army and the communist People's Liberation Army (PLA) helped organize Korean refugees against the Japanese military, which had also occupied parts of China.
-The Nationalist-backed Koreans, led by Yi Pom-Sok, fought in the Burma campaign (1941–45).
-The communists, led by, among others, Kim Il Sung, fought the Japanese in Korea and Manchuria.
-At the Cairo Conference in 1943, China, the UK, and the US decided that "in due course, Korea shall become free and independent".
+The Chinese nationalist National Revolutionary Army and the communist People's Liberation Army (PLA) helped organize Korean refugees against the Japanese military, which had also occupied parts of China.
+The nationalist-backed Koreans, led by Yi Pom-Sok, fought in the Burma campaign (1941–1945).
+The communists, led by Kim Il Sung, among others, fought the Japanese in Korea and Manchuria.

+At the Tehran Conference in 1943 and the Yalta Conference in February 1945, the Soviet Union promised to join the Allies in the Pacific War within three months of the victory in Europe.
+On 8 August 1945, the USSR declared war on Japan and invaded Manchuria.
+On 10 August, Soviet forces entered northern Korea and had secured most major cities in the north by 24 August, as Japanese resistance was light.
+Having fought Japan on Korean soil, the Soviet forces were well received by Koreans.
+Imperial Japanese rule of Korea officially ended when Japan surrendered to the Allies on 15 August 1945, following the atomic bombings of Hiroshima and Nagasaki.